electricsparrows/webserver/README.md

 - not sure how to structure the http codes so that it accomodates for increasing checks and codes.

 3. Handling Multiple Concurrent clients
+- think about how to write this as a for-loop first
+- then parallelize

 4. Addressing security risks

+B. Refactoring notes:
+- rewrite server.py into a server object?